seibert-gm90/Pipeline/README.md

 # Pipeline

 An app that tracks where clients are in the rental/application process.
-We have reattached the AWS Cognito login function but it has not currently been pushed to heroku.
+We have reattached the AWS Cognito login function, modified the hamburger so links lead to the notes and dashboard page but these changes have not currently been pushed to heroku.
+Run an npm start on your current machine to view the changes.
+It looks better mobile!